 Medicare

-Medicare is a government health-insurance program for adults aged 65 and older.
-Some younger adults who live with disabilities or serious health conditions can also qualify.
-Medicare has four parts—A, B, C, and D—each covering a different service, from inpatient hospital stays to prescription drugs.
+Medicare is a federal health insurance program mainly for adults aged 65 and older.
+Some younger adults with permanent disabilities or certain conditions (such as end-stage renal disease or ALS) may also qualify.
+Medicare has four parts: A, B, C, and D. Each covers different services, from inpatient hospital stays to outpatient care and prescription drugs.

 Medicaid

-Medicaid is a state and federal program that helps people with low income pay for health care (p.
-3).
-Unlike Medicare, Medicaid is based on income and is available for people of all ages, including children, young adults, older adults, and people with disabilities.
-Medicaid covers a wide range of services like doctor visits, hospital stays, nursing home care, and some home-based care.
-Each state runs its own Medicaid program, so what is exactly covered varies from state to state.
+Medicaid is a joint federal–state program that helps people with low income pay for health care (see p.
+3 of the linked guide).
+Unlike Medicare, Medicaid eligibility is based on income and it serves people of all ages, including children, adults, older adults, and people with disabilities.
+Medicaid covers a wide range of services such as doctor visits, hospital stays, nursing home care, and home-based care.
+Each state runs its own Medicaid program, so specific benefits and coverage details vary by state.
+Some individuals qualify for both Medicare and Medicaid.
+This is called dual eligibility (see p.
+4).

 HIPAA

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a federal law that protects the privacy and security of people’s medical information.
-It requires that healthcare providers, insurance companies, and other related businesses keep all personal health information (PHI) private.
-Under this law, your information can only be shared for treatment, billing, or other approved healthcare operations.
-In most cases, your written permission is needed for your health details to be shared.
-However, certain exceptions apply, such as during a public health emergency or for a court case.
-More information on the twelve national priority purposes for sharing health information can be found here.
+It requires healthcare providers, insurance companies, and other covered entities to keep personal health information (PHI) confidential.
+Under HIPAA, your information can generally be used or shared only for treatment, billing, or other essential healthcare operations.
+In most other cases, your written permission is needed to disclose your health details.
+However, certain exceptions apply (for example, disclosures required by law, for public health reporting, or during a court proceeding).
+You can read more in HHS’s Summary of the HIPAA Privacy Rule.

 Recent Policy Developments